 Since then, and more so since the arrival of the global pandemic, it is undeniable that emotions play an important role in all aspects of our lives: and yes, that includes work.

 This is due to the direct effect emotions have on our behavior.
 Keep in mind that emotions show up in our tone of voice, our facial expressions, and in our body language.
 Whether we like it or not, our emotions are fundamental to how we connect, communicate and collaborate with others – all of which are essential in just about any job.

 With finely tuned emotional intelligence – understanding our emotional triggers, how they might play out in our behavior, and adjusting them accordingly – we can individually and collectively create a harmonious workplace culture.

-Uncovering a candidate’s emotional intelligence in interviews is a vital step in the recruitment process.
 This may sound obvious but without realizing it, through our own emotional sensitivities, it can be easy to allow candidates to give vague answers without delving deeper through follow-up questions.

 Behavioral interview questions that get job candidates to describe how they acted in past situations or would in future situations, are a great way to test emotional intelligence in an interview.

 - Tell me about a time someone criticized your work.
 How did you respond?